liujian0819/3DGS/README.md

 First you have to make sure that you have all dependencies in place.
 The simplest way to do so, is to use [anaconda](https://www.anaconda.com/).

-You can create an anaconda environment called `3DGS` using
+Then, you can ownlaod the code from: [here](https://github.com/liujian0819/3DGS.git) You can create an anaconda environment called `3DGS` using
 ```
 conda env create -f environment.yml